Leafwing-Studios/fop-rules/docs/character-options/species/fae.md

 |  5   | Building our homes and defenses.                                       |
 |  6   | Keeping the stories and culture of our people alive through retelling. |

 **Honeyed Words:** You gain access to the Honeyed Words power.
-As a minor action, make a Presence attack against a creature within 30 feet, applying one stack of pacified if you hit.
+As a minor action, make a Presence attack against a creature within 6 tiles, applying one stack of pacified if you hit.

 **Ceremony of the Beating Sun:** As a downtime activity, you may perform the Ceremony of the Beating Sun.
 All party members (including yourself) have advantage on skill checks made as part of Attrition Scenes until the end of your next rest.